niharikasharma/data-512-final-project/README.md

 In this project, we have built 2 different recommender engines based on different ideas and algorithms which would give us personalized results.
 They are as follows:
 Content-Based Recommender: Using movies taglines and overview feature.
-Collaborative Filtering: Using, either item-item CF built a similarity matrix for predicting the movies for users.
+Collaborative Filtering: Using item-item CF built a similarity matrix for predicting the movies for users.

-The Jupyter notebook that contains both our written report, our code and findings related to the hypothesis mentioned in the abstract.
+The Jupyter notebook contains our written report, our code and findings related to the hypothesis mentioned in the abstract.

 Also, taking into consideration the reproducibility of the code, I have tried to keep the features and variables flexible, so that the same approach could be applied to another movie recommender dataset.

-### Relevance of the project (why our project is interesting or important (and to whom, besides ourself))
+### Relevance of the project (why our project is interesting or important)
 The fundamental reason why many companies seem to care about recommender systems is for money and business as they generate significant user engagement and revenue.
-But, Advertisements biases the recommendation on platforms like Amazon, Netflix, IMDB, TMDB, Spotify etc. Hence, using the traditional approaches, we will build an unbiased recommender system for people to select movies.
+But, advertisements biases the recommendation on platforms like Amazon, Netflix, IMDB, TMDB, Spotify etc. Hence, using the traditional approaches, we will build an unbiased recommender system for people to select movies.
 Building a recommender system is a true data science problem.
-It is a true representation and intersection between software engineering, machine learning, and statistics as building it requires all these skills.
+It is a true representation and intersection between software engineering, machine learning, statistics and human centered aspects as building it requires all these skills.

 ## Reproducibility
 For running and replicating the results and algorithm, install all the packages correctly as mentioned in the Jupyter Notebook and run the Jupyter Notebook.

 You can use a larger dataset or a different dataset but make sure that the column name and column type remains the same.
-Any other change in the new data set might reduce the chances of reproducibility.
+Any other change in the new dataset might reduce the chances of reproducibility.

 ## Known issues or special considerations with the data